KfirHev/KfirDemoAutomation/README.md

 This project is designed for demonstration purposes and is currently set as read-only for showcasing the framework’s capabilities.
 Contributions are not open at this time, but feel free to explore and use the code as a reference for similar projects.

----

-**Note:** The `Logs/`, `Reports/`, and `Screenshots/` directories are git ignored due to the frequent generation of files that are not necessary for version control.